SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/background-computing-and-batch-processing.md

 GET and POST requests are generally issued when an action occurs from within the main form of the web application; such as clicking the New button to create a new company.

-AJAX requests refer to all requests sent to the server via the 6.web AjaxMethodDispatcher, an AJAX utility class used for submitting both synchronous and asynchronous requests to the web server.
+AJAX requests refer to all requests sent to the server via the SuperOffice web AjaxMethodDispatcher, an AJAX utility class used for submitting both synchronous and asynchronous requests to the web server.

-**Conceptual overview of the 6.web ServerEventManager workflow:**
+**Conceptual overview of the SuperOffice web ServerEventManager workflow:**

 ![x][img1]